 South Africa's rand falls as Sino-U.S. friction dents risk appetite

-JOHANNESBURG, May 27 (Reuters) - South Africa's rand fell early on Wednesday in line with weakness in other emerging market currencies, as increasing Sino-U.S. friction over China's proposed security law for Hong Kong dented risk appetite.
+JOHANNESBURG, May 27 (Reuters) - South Africa's rand fell on Wednesday following global weakness in emerging market currencies due to increasing Sino-U.S. friction over China's proposed security law for Hong Kong, retreating the two-month high seen a day before.

 "Emerging markets are trading marginally on the back foot as tensions between China and the U.S. remain elevated," Nedbank analysts said in a client note.